Perfect Oven Baked Potatoes Recipe

 What you will need

-- Potatoes: I usually go with large potatoes such as Russet or Idaho.
+- Potatoes: I typically use large potatoes, such as Russet or Idaho.
 However, feel free to use your favorite type.
 Anything from small potatoes and red potatoes to Yellow spuds would work.

 - Olive oil: A bit of olive oil rubs the skin and makes it crispy.